 1. Taj Mahal: The Universal Symbol Of Love

-The universal symbol of love, Taj Mahal is not just an iconic monument but it’s also an architectural marvel.
-One of the 7 wonders of the world, the lost of amazing architectures in India isn’t complete without the mention of Taj Mahal.
+The universal symbol of love, the Taj Mahal is not just an iconic monument but it’s also an architectural marvel.
+One of the 7 wonders of the world, the list of amazing architecture in India isn’t complete without the mention of the Taj Mahal.
 A mausoleum built by Mughal emperor Shah Jahan in the 17th century, over a period of 22 years, this building truly is a sight to behold.

-Made out of white marbles, it depicts a blend of Hindu and Indo-Islamic style of architecture.
+Made out of white marble, it depicts a blend of Hindu and Indo-Islamic styles of architecture.
 Adorned by more than 28 kinds of precious stones transported from countries like Tibet and Persia.
-The most astonishing fact about Taj Mahal is that it changes color from Pinkish hue during dawn to gold at noon and milky white during moonlight.
+The most astonishing fact about the Taj Mahal is that it changes color from a Pinkish hue during dawn to gold at noon and milky white during moonlight.

-With both Shah Jahan and his wife lying to rest in the monument, the monument serves as the romantic destination for every couple.
+With both Shah Jahan and his wife lying to rest in the monument, the monument serves as a romantic destination for every couple.

 2. Humayun’s Tomb: The Joyful Wails Of A Widow

-Pick any text of history, the monument known for its symbol of love is Taj Mahal, made by an emperor in remembrance of his deceased wife.
-However, what most of these texts fail to mention is that there is one more monument which symbolizes love, Humayun’s Tomb.
+Pick any text of history, the monument known for its symbol of love is the Taj Mahal, made by an emperor in remembrance of his deceased wife.
+However, what most of these texts fail to mention is that there is one more monument that symbolizes love, Humayun’s Tomb.

 3. Galden Namgey Lhatse: The Tales Of Buddha

-One of the biggest monasteries in India and second largest in the world, Galden Namgey Lhatse in Tawang, Arunachal Pradesh is an exemplification of Buddhist style of architecture.
+One of the biggest monasteries in India and the second largest in the world, Galden Namgey Lhatse in Tawang, Arunachal Pradesh is an exemplification of the Buddhist style of architecture.

-Founded near the small town of Tawang in accordances with the directions of 5th Dalai Lama, the monastery is close to Indo-Tibet border.
+Founded near the small town of Tawang in accordance with the directions of the 5th Dalai Lama, the monastery is close to the Indo-Tibet border.
 Nestled in Tawang-chu valley, flowing from Tibet, the monastery is known Galden Namgey Lhatse in Tibetan, translating to celestial paradise in the clear night.

 4. Hampi: The Chariot Of Gods

-Witness the historical ruins of Vijayanagar at UNESCO World Heritage Site, Hampi and delve into the heritage of the historical empire.
+Witness the historical ruins of Vijayanagar at the UNESCO World Heritage Site of Hampi and delve into the heritage of the historical empire.
 Located in the state of Karnataka, Hampi boasts the Vithala temple complex which has 56 musical pillars.
 The pillars were designed in such a way that when stuck together, each of these pillars emits a unique musical tone.